Open-Attestation/open-attestation/README.md

 ### 2. with `wrapDocument`, `wrapDocuments` and `signDocument`

-These lower-level functions provide the most flexibility over the document creation process and should be used when `DocumentBuilder` does not meet your requirements.
+These lower-level functions offer maximum flexibility over the document creation process for scenarios where `DocumentBuilder` does not meet specific needs.

 ```typescript
 import { wrapDocument, wrapDocumentErrors } from "@govtechsg/open-attestation/4.0/wrap";